SimpleITK/SimpleITK/docs/source/faq.rst

 Is my compiler supported?
 -------------------------

-SimpleITK uses advanced C++ meta-programming to instantiate ITK's Images and Filters.
-SimpleITK is developed to require the C++11 standard.
+SimpleITK uses modern C++ and template meta-programming to instantiate ITK's Images and Filters.
+SimpleITK is developed to require the C++17 standard.

 In practice the list of compilers actively supported are those that are used for continuous testing and integration.
 These can be seen on the `SimpleITK